top of page

 But God blessed Jacob, and he became exceedingly prosperous.

-Twenty years before, Jacob had fled from his father's house in order to escape his brother Esau's wrath.
+Twenty years before, Jacob had fled from his father's house to escape his brother Esau's wrath.

-This time he was running away from his father-in-law, fearing that he would retain his wealth and his family.
+This time, he was running away from his father-in-law, fearing that he would take his wealth and his family.

 Still, Jacob lacked the courage to face his father-in-law.